joninafta/open-nic-shell-ji-mb/README.md

 able to find it in the "Certificate Based Licenses" table.
 Select it and click "Generate Node-Locked License".
 A screenshot could be found ![here](vivado_cmac.png).

+## Documentation

+For detailed information about the filter RX pipeline implementation, please refer to the [Filter RX Pipeline Implementation Documentation](doc/filter_rx_pipeline_implementation.md).

 ---

 # Copyright Notice and Disclaimer